junxit/us-congress-bills-116/bill.md

 - **(1)** in paragraph (4), by striking the period at the end and inserting “; and”; and
 - **(2)** by adding at the end the following:
-  > - **(5)** promote a positive youth sport experience by using a portion of the funding of the United States Anti-Doping Agency to provide educational materials on sportsmanship, character building, and healthy performance for the athletes, parents, and coaches who participate in youth sports.
+  > - **(5)** promote a positive youth sport experience by using a portion of the funding of the United States Anti-Doping Agency to provide educationalby providing educational materials on sportsmanship, character building, and healthy performance for the athletes, parents, and coaches who participate in youth sports.

 ## § 4.
 Authorization of appropriations